rombiezobots/HeatMapGenerator/README.md

 - To reset the tresholds to the sampled extremes, simply toggle the Use Tresholds checkbox.

 ## To do
-- Occlusion, both by itself and by other objects
+- Occlusion from other objects
 - Vertex bleed control

 ## Acknowledgements